graduate admissions policies

 Joint-Degree Policy

-The maximum number of graduate level credits that can be counted toward an undergraduate degree are outlined below.
-Accelerated program proposals must specify which courses in the graduate curriculum can be double counted with the undergraduate requirements and how they fit into the undergraduate program of study.
+The maximum number of graduate-level credits that can be counted toward an undergraduate degree is outlined below.
+Accelerated program proposals must specify which courses in the graduate curriculum can be double-counted with the undergraduate requirements and how they fit into the undergraduate program of study.
 This can be done by specifying which specific graduate courses replace required undergraduate courses, as well as which courses from the graduate program may replace undergraduate 300+ level elective courses.

 Maximum number of graduate level credits that can be counted toward an undergraduate degree: